mdrichardson/treat-dispenser-old/public/README.md

   * Assets are stored for offline use.
 Only variables and webcam feed update
 * User authentication via [auth0](http://www.auth0.com)
 * Webcam display (using user authentication in auth0 database)
+  * Some browsers stop loading the video when tab is unfocused.
+There's some JavaScript that keeps the video synced
+* Notifications for successful/failed interactions with Photon
 * Treat Dispenser Function Control:
   * Treat dispense
   * Meal dispense